youngapp/react-floating-label/README.md

 #### TODO's

-  - [ ] - Add pattern attribute to validate the input from user
+  - [x] - Add pattern attribute to validate the input from user

-  - [ ] - Add hint msg error
+  - [x] - Add error message